Phylogenetic automata, pruning, and multiple alignment: Conclusions

 In this article we have presented an algorithm that may be viewed in two equivalent ways: a form of Felsenstein's pruning algorithm generalized from individual characters to entire sequences, or a phylogenetic generalization of progressive alignment.
 Our algorithm extends the concept of a character substitution matrix (e.g. \cite{JukesCantor69, HasegawaEtAl85}) to finite-state transducers, replacing matrix multiplication with transducer composition.

-We described a hierarchical approximation technique enabling inference in ${\cal O}(L^2N)$ time and memory, as opposed to ${\cal O}(L^N)$ for exact, exhaustive inference ($N$ sequences of length $L$).
-Adding additional constraints (in the form of a ``guide alignment'') bring time and memory complexity down to ${\cal O}(LN)$, making the algorithm practical for typical alignment problems.
+We described a hierarchical approximation technique enabling inference in ${\cal O}(c^2\profileSizeLimit^4N)$ time and memory (typical-case ${\cal O}((c\profileSizeLimit)^2 N)$) , as opposed to ${\cal O}(L^N)$ for exact, exhaustive inference ($N$ sequences of length $L$, limiting factor $m\geq L$ and branch transducer with $c$ states).
+Empirical tests indicate that adding additional constraints (in the form of an ``alignment envelope'') brings typical-case time complexity down to ${\cal O}(c^2\profileSizeLimit^{1.55} N)$, making the algorithm practical for typical alignment problems.

 Much of computational biology depends on a multiple sequence alignment as input, yet the uncertainty and bias engendered by an alignment is rarely accounted for.
 Further, most alignment programs account for the phylogeny relating sequences either in a heuristic sense, or not at all.
 Previous studies have indicated that alignment uncertainty and/or accuracy strongly affects downstream analyses \cite{WongEtAl2008}, particularly if evolutionary inferences are to be made \cite{LoytynojaGoldman2008}.